openvinotoolkit/open_model_zoo/demos/bert_question_answering_embedding_demo/python/README.md

                         Optional.
 Maximum number of tokens in exact answer -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU is acceptable.
-Sample will look for a suitable plugin for device specified.
+The demo will look for a suitable plugin for device specified.
 Default value is CPU -c, --colors          Optional.
 Nice coloring of the questions/answers.
                         Might not work on some terminals (like Windows* cmd